win32ss/supermium/README.md

 # Supermium
-An up-to-date Chromium-based web browser compatible with Windows Vista, 7 and 8.x.
+An up-to-date Chromium-based web browser compatible with Windows XP, Windows Vista, 7 and 8.x.

 The Supermium web browser also provides the following features: